pk2609/Automated-SAML-federation-AWS-01/README.md

 2. Implementing any feedbacks given and improving the project accordingly.

-3. Pushing the project for AppSec Review for global scope.
+3. Pushing the project for global scope.

-4. Finally, to try and push the project to customers.
+4. Finally, to try to make it customer facing.